 New York State Police Exhibit

 The New York State Police Exhibit, one of the most popular stops and live demonstrations at the Fair is located near the Horticulture Building, across from The Midway.
 The area includes two buildings and a steel tower that Troopers use for their daily demonstrations to showcase rappelling techniques.
 Inside one of the buildings, a log cabin, fairgoers can check out a simulator that puts the dangers of texting while driving into perspective, and peruse a forensic crime scene area.
 There, fairgoers will also find a Wall of Honor dedicated to fallen Troopers, and a place to sign-up for the Trooper exam.
+A full schedule of demonstrations is provided here.

-The Van Robinson Pan-African Village
+The NAACP Van Robinson Pan-African Village

-Located between the Center of Progress Building and the Art & Home Center, the Van Robinson Pan-African Village is one of the Fair’s most popular destinations to eat, listen to music, and shop for crafts.
+Located between the Center of Progress Building and the Wegmans Art & Home Center, the NAACP Van Robinson Pan-African Village is one of the Fair’s most popular destinations to eat, listen to music, and shop for crafts.
 Taste African and Caribbean inspired food, sip southern-style lemonade and browse booths filled with cultural items.
 The Pan-African Village Stage hosts performances every day.
 A full list of musical entertainment is provided here.

-Pride Day - Friday, August 25
+Pride Day • August 22

-Come celebrate the culture, community and other special events that day.
+Come celebrate the culture, community and other special events that day!

 Skilled Trades & Manufacturing Exhibit